jharwell/sierra/docs/src/tutorials/project/project.rst

    - ``variables/`` - Additional variables (including batch criteria) defined by the plugin/project that can be directly or indirectly used by the ``--batch-criteria`` and ``--scenario`` cmdline arguments.
+This directory is optional.

    - ``models/`` - Theoretical models that you want to run against empirical data from simulations (presumably to compare predictions with).
+This directory is optional.
+See :doc:`models` for documentation.

-   - ``cmdline.py`` - Specifies cmdline extensions specific to the plugin/project.
+   - ``cmdline.py`` - Specifies cmdline extensions specific to the
+     plugin/project.
+This file is required.
+See :doc:`cmdline` for documentation.

 #.
 Configure your project so SIERRA understands how to generate simulation
    inputs and process outputs correctly by following :doc:`main_config`.

 #.
 Define graphs to be generated from simulation outputs by following
    :doc:`graphs_config`.
 Strictly speaking this is optional, but automated graph generation during stage 4 is one of the most useful parts of SIERRA, so its kind of silly if you don't do this.

 #.
 Setup your ``--template-input-file`` appropriately by following
    :doc:`template_input_file`.